-Predictive risk scores are increasingly used to guide clinical or other interventions in complex settings, particularly healthcare.
-Directly updating a risk score used to guide interventions leads to biased risk estimates.
-We propose updating using a `holdout set' -- a subset of the population that does not receive risk-score-guided interventions -- to prevent this.
-Since samples in the holdout set do not benefit from risk predictions, its size must trade off performance of the updated risk score whilst minimising the number of held out samples.
-We prove that this approach outperforms simple alternatives, and by defining a general loss function describe conditions under which an optimal holdout size (OHS) can be readily identified.
-We introduce parametric and semi-parametric algorithms for OHS estimation and demonstrate their use on a recent risk score for pre-eclampsia.
-Based on these results, we argue that a holdout set is a safe, viable and easily implemented means to safely update predictive risk scores. } {Holdout set; Machine learning in healthcare; Machine learning safety; Model update; Predictive model; Treatment decision.}
+{Predictive risk scores for adverse outcomes are increasingly crucial in guiding health interventions}. {Such scores may need to be periodically updated due to change in the distributions they model.} However, directly updating risk scores used to guide intervention can lead to biased risk estimates.
+To address this, we propose updating using a `holdout set' --- a subset of the population that does not receive interventions guided by the risk score.
+Balancing the holdout set size is essential to ensure good performance of the updated risk score whilst minimising the number of held out samples. {We prove that this approach reduces adverse outcome frequency to an asymptotically optimal level and argue that often there is no competitive alternative.} We describe conditions under which an optimal holdout size (OHS) can be readily identified, and introduce parametric and semi-parametric algorithms for OHS estimation. { We apply our methods to the ASPRE risk score for pre-eclampsia to recommend a plan for updating it in the presence of change in the underlying data distribution.
+We show that, in order to minimise the number of pre-eclampsia cases over time, this is best achieved using a holdout set of around 10,000 individuals. }